ChristianKienle/cdk/docs/docs/customizing/README.md

 *Vue Component Development Kit* can be customized.

 ## CSS
 The amount of custom CSS is kept at a minimum. *Vue Component Development Kit* only introduces custom CSS if it is required for a specific feature.
-For example, the [Virtualized List component](./../components/virtualized-list/) applies `overflow: hidden` to the list container element – otherwise the list would not be scrollable and break your layout.
+For example, the [List component](./../components/list/) applies `overflow: hidden` to the list container element – otherwise the list would not be scrollable and break your layout.
 Sometimes *Vue Component Development Kit* relies on a third party library that requires custom CSS.
 If that is the case we don't try to work around that.
 We simply accept it and move on.

 Custom CSS follows a set of guidelines: